How to Elope to Scotland – A handy guide

 But how and where do we start?

-Many of our couples pick somewhere close to their hearts, or as many come from overseas, perhaps an area they have studied online and just fell totally in love with.
+Many also come from overseas and decide on an area they have studied online and fell totally in love with.

 From city streets in the Old town of Edinburgh to mountain summits in Glencoe, the list is endless.

 I’m lucky enough to have wandered, climbed, run and biked all over Scotland from a young age so know a fair bit of what is around.

 Although Im still exploring and wandering the country, I’m more than happy to help suggest where might work for your time here, depending on your preference.